Denman Prospect

 Denman Prospect's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Denman Prospect shows excellent health outcomes, with very low prevalence of common health conditions across all ages.
-Private health cover is exceptionally high at approximately 71% of its total population of 4,388 people, compared to the national average of 55.7%.
+Denman Prospect shows excellent health outcomes according to AreaSearch's analysis.
+Mortality rates and chronic condition prevalence are very low across all age groups.
+Private health cover is exceptionally high at approximately 71% of the total population (4566 people), compared to 62.4% in Australian Capital Territory and a national average of 55.7%.

 Frequently Asked Questions - Health